afurs/WorkflowFIT/README.md

 * FLPSuite: https://alice-o2-project.web.cern.ch/flp-suite

 ## Preparation
-1. Load enviroment, there are too cases (second one is better for tests):
+1. Load enviroment, there are too cases (second one is preferable for tests):
     1. For FLPSuite:
     ```aliswmod enter Readout DataDistribution O2```